Blog

 Slack

-Slack stays within the scope of team chat which makes for a clean, intuitive interface.
-But at the same time, it offers features that your hybrid or remote team will appreciate — like integrations, file sharing, searchable message history, conversation threading, and more.
+The Slack platform is organized by conversation or “channel,” making for a clean, intuitive interface.
+However, it offers so much more than just messaging.
+Your hybrid or remote team will appreciate handy collaboration features like integrations, file sharing, searchable message history, screen sharing, conversation threading, and more.

 Beyond the limited free plan, Slack offers Pro, Business+, and Enterprise Grid plans.
-Pro starts at $6.67 per user per month.
+Pro costs $8.75 per user per month, and is discounted at $4.38 for the first three months.

 Flock